-With the release of the 2020 iPad Pro, Apple introduced the highly intriguing LiDAR Scanner.
+It was with the release of the 2020 iPad Pro that Apple introduced the highly intriguing LiDAR Scanner.
+And now, it has become an essential element of iPhone 12 Pro and 12 Pro Max.
 But what exactly is LiDAR, and how does it work?
-In this post, let’s take a deep dive into this exciting technology.
-We’ll explore how LiDAR links to augmented reality and what uses or benefits it can have.
-We’ll also have a look at apps that support the feature and analyze what it could mean for future devices.
-Let’s dig in.
+Let’s take a deep dive into this exciting technology, how it links to augmented reality, and what uses or benefits LiDAR can have.

-- How Does LiDAR Scanning Work with iPad Pro?
+- How Does LiDAR Scanning Work on iPhone 12 and iPad Pro?

-- Best iPad Pro Apps to Test LiDAR Scanner
+- Best iPhone and iPad Apps to Test LiDAR Scanner

 LiDAR stands for Light Detection and Ranging.
 The ToF, aka Time of Flight scanner, uses light to determine the distance between two objects.

-It measures the time taken by a light source to reach an object and reflect back.
-This is not a new technology per se, NASA is using it for space missions.
-Meteorologists are using LiDAR for better weather predictions.
+It measures the time taken by a light source to reach an object and reflect.
+This is not a new technology per se; NASA is using it for space missions.
+And meteorologists are using LiDAR for better weather predictions.

-Remarkably, Apple has managed to fix it into the iPad Pro.
-And as per sources, 2020 iPhone 12 will probably have LiDAR Scanner as well.
+Remarkably, Apple has managed to fix it into the iPhone 12 Pro series and iPad Pro.

-How Does LiDAR Scanning Work with iPad Pro?
+How Does LiDAR Scanning Work on iPhone 12 and iPad Pro?

 The smartly engineered scanner sends multiple pulses of invisible green spectrum lasers and measures their reflection time.